fluca1978/fluca1978.github.io/_posts/2017-10-31-Hacktoberfest.md

 10. [*rakudobrew general command help*](https://github.com/tadzik/rakudobrew/pull/125): solves a ticket and also provides a kind of *platform* for specifying command help.
 The idea is to use ```Pod::Usage``` to *read* the POD documentation at the very end of the script itself, so that it can provide *sub command help* in a more accurate way.
+11. [*sqitch italian translation*](https://github.com/theory/sqitch/pull/357): this is, well, quite trivial, even if required a lot of time to translate the whole set of messages of this great database management application.
+This is, so far, the second or third translation I try and the first one that I complete!

 Here you can [check my Hacktoberfest status](https://hacktoberfestchecker.herokuapp.com/?username=fluca1978).